 The single-engine Cessnas aid with traffic enforcement, criminal searches, criminal surveillance, and personnel relays.
 The King Air provides personnel transport for members conducting criminal investigations, for Command Staff officers on administrative functions, and for elected or appointed officials or other qualified state personnel.

-The pilots and support personnel, as well as their airport base location, are below:
+The pilots and support personnel are below: